 Brownsville is Texas' southernmost city.
 Located right at the tip of Texas, Brownsville is situated on the banks of the famous Rio Grande River, directly across from Matamoros, Mexico.
 It is also just a short distance upriver from the Gulf of Mexico.
-In short, this location adds up to make Brownsville an ideal year around vacation destination.
+In short, this location adds up to make Brownsville an ideal year-round vacation destination.

 The city of Brownsville itself is quite historic.
 It is one of the oldest cities in Texas, dating back to the time when Texas was a Mexican state.
 Following Texas' independence and subsequent annexation by the United States, Brownsville played a central role in the Mexican War.
 General Zachary Taylor and his troops were stationed at Fort Texas, near what is now the Fort Brown Golf Course.
 The first battle of this conflict was fought just a few miles north of Brownsville at Palo Alto.
 This site is now preserved as Palo Alto Battlefield National Historic Site and is open to the public seven days a week.